tajmone/hugo-book/CONVENTIONS.md

 The following notes document the choices made in the adaptation of the book from MS Word to AsciiDoc format.
 These might be useful to those interested in covering new output formats, to ensure that styles are rendered as expected in that format (via templates, stylesheets, or whatever the format uses to handle them).
-And they might be even more useful to anyone wishing to further develop the book, to ensure consistency in added contents.
+And they might be even more useful to anyone wishing to further develop the book, to ensure consistency in added contents, or to update the book in view of new [Asciidoctor] features.

 # Footnotes